-With a newly announced discount in Northern Ireland, and both the discount rates in Scotland and England & Wales to be reviewed by 2024, insurers should turn their attention to whether they need to allow for a change in the methodology and estimation of the rates within their reserves.
+With a newly announced discount in Northern Ireland, and the discount rates in Scotland, Northern Ireland and England & Wales expected to be reviewed by the end of 2024, insurers should turn their attention to whether they need to allow for a change in the methodology and estimation of the rates within their reserves.

 In November 2021, Kennedys responded to the UK Ministry of Justice’s Call for Evidence on the future of dispute resolution in England & Wales, highlighting that technology has the potential to resolve disputes on a more efficient, humanised, simpler and inclusive basis.

 Progression of access to remote justice and technological advancements in dispute resolution will assist the UK in establishing itself as a modern, resilient legal system.